Tips and Tricks to Keep Your Pup's Teeth Clean and Healthy

 Brushing their teeth is still the best option for at-home care, but dental bones and brushing sticks provide a great alternative to incorporate into the mix as well – especially if you’re feeling overwhelmed with daily brushing.

-Annual or semi-annual teeth cleanings are likely the most effective way to remove any tartar build up on their teeth.
+Annual or bi-annual teeth cleanings are likely the most effective way to remove any tartar build up on their teeth.
 So, if you notice a change in your pet’s eating habits, excessive drooling, discolored or broken teeth, or red swollen gums, try to make a visit with your vet as soon as possible to identify any underlying issues and set a game plan.

 While professional cleanings can tend to be more expensive and might require your dog to be put under anesthesia, it’s best to open the conversation with your vet first to see what’s best for Fido, or if you can manage the daily cleaning yourself so there’s less doggy dentist visits.